-Firstly, I've reconsidered whether this is a complaint our Service can consider.
-Having done so, I remain satisfied this complaint has been brought within the relevant time limit rules.
+Firstly, I've thought about whether this is a complaint our Service can consider.
 Our ability to consider complaints is set out in Chapter 2 (DISP 2) of the FCA's Handbook of Rules and Guidance.
 DISP 2.8.2R says: